Lawrence Free State High School: Academics

 The College Board recognized Free State High with the 2007-08 Siemens Award for Advanced Placement Participation and Performance.
 One high school in each state receives this honor and a $1,000 grant for math and science education.

 Extracurricular activities

 The Firebirds compete in the Sunflower League and are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association.
-Throughout its history, Lawrence Free State has won fifteen state championships in various sports.
+Throughout its history, Lawrence Free State has won twenty-nine state championships in various sports and activities.
 Some graduates have gone on to participate at the collegiate and professional levels.

 Athletic programs

 From the school's inception in 1997 until 2008, football games were played at Haskell Memorial Stadium.
 Some games were also played at Memorial Stadium at the University of Kansas.
 Games are now played in a home stadium built in 2009–2010, when a stadium was built for Lawrence High School as well.